Last updated on October 4th, 2025 at 12:08 pm

 Taxi’s

-Sharm El Sheikh taxi’s are probably the most expensive in all of Egypt.
-However the taxi drivers there also have to pay the highest taxi license fees (in the whole of Egypt).
-A short 5 – 10 minute taxi ride in Sharm will cost 20 – 50le depending on your negotiation skills.
-Average journey price is 30le, however Naama Bay to Nabq could cost 50le or more.
+However, the taxi drivers there also have to pay the highest taxi license fees (in the whole of Egypt).
+A short 5 – 10-minute taxi ride in Sharm will cost 20 – 50le depending on your negotiation skills.

-These service taxi’s are used by locals a lot who cant afford the expensive licensed taxi’s.
-However tourists can use them also and they are safe and offer a convenient alternative to the licensed taxi’s.
+These service taxis are used a lot by locals who can’t afford the expensive licensed taxis.
+However, tourists can also use them, and they are safe and offer a convenient alternative to licensed taxis.

 Bus Station